mycargus/pact-wiki/Matching-Requests.md

 ```
 GET /visitors?animal=zebra&height=tall&colour=white&colour=black
 ```
 will be rejected, as zebras are black and white, not white and black.

-More complex cases can be handled by using Pact::Term [**](#footnote), which allows to provide a regular expression.
+More complex cases can be handled by using a Pact::Term [**](#footnote), which allows you to provide a regular expression.
 In the example below, any word will be accepted for height.
 ```ruby
     query: {
       animal: "zebra",